Frequently Asked Questions for Graduate Students

 GRE scores are required, and must have been taken in the past five years.
 GRE scores provide only one measure of applicants' qualifications.
 High scores are helpful to students in the selection process, but when we consider your GRE results, we keep in mind every other part of your application as well.
 In general, we prefer applicants to have a score of at least 600 (old exam) or 160 (current exam) in either the Quantitative or Verbal sections of the GRE and a 5.0 on the Analytical Writing assessment.
-Furthermore, we expect a minimum total score of 1150 (Quantitative and Verbal scores added together) of 1150 (old exam) or 308 (current exam).
+Furthermore, we expect a minimum total score (Quantitative and Verbal scores added together) of 1150 (old exam) or 308 (current exam).

 What is the minimum TOEFL score required for admission?